Wendell Berry: Activism

-He debated former Secretary of Agriculture Earl Butz at Manchester University in North Manchester, Indiana in November 1977.
+He debated former secretary of agriculture Earl Butz at Manchester University in North Manchester, Indiana, in November 1977.
 In this debate Berry defended the longstanding structure of small family farms and rural communities that were being replaced by what Butz saw as the achievements of industrial agriculture.
 "My basic assumption when talking about agriculture is that there's more to it than just agriculture.
 That you can't disconnect one part of a society from all the other parts and just look at the results and that alone."

 On June 3, 1979, Berry engaged in nonviolent civil disobedience against the construction of a nuclear power plant at Marble Hill, Indiana.
 He describes "this nearly eventless event" and expands upon his reasons for it in the essay "The Reactor and the Garden."

 On February 9, 2003, Berry's essay titled "A Citizen's Response to the National Security Strategy of the United States" was published as a full-page advertisement in The New York Times.
 Berry opened the essay—a critique of the George W. Bush administration's post-9/11 international strategy—by asserting that "The new National Security Strategy published by the White House in September 2002, if carried out, would amount to a radical revision of the political character of our nation."

 On January 4, 2009, Berry and Wes Jackson, president of The Land Institute, published an op-ed article in The New York Times titled "A 50-Year Farm Bill."
-In July 2009 Berry, Jackson and Fred Kirschenmann, of The Leopold Center for Sustainable Agriculture, gathered in Washington DC to promote this idea.
+In July 2009, Berry, Jackson, and Fred Kirschenmann of the Leopold Center for Sustainable Agriculture gathered in Washington, D.C. to promote this idea.
 Berry and Jackson wrote, "We need a 50-year farm bill that addresses forthrightly the problems of soil loss and degradation, toxic pollution, fossil-fuel dependency and the destruction of rural communities."

 Also in January 2009, Berry released a statement against the death penalty, which began, "As I am made deeply uncomfortable by the taking of a human life before birth, I am also made deeply uncomfortable by the taking of a human life after birth."
 And in November 2009, Berry and 38 other writers from Kentucky wrote to Gov. Steve Beshear and Attorney General Jack Conway asking them to impose a moratorium on the death penalty in that state.

 On March 2, 2009, Berry joined over 2,000 others in non-violently blocking the gates to a coal-fired power plant in Washington, D.C.
 No one was arrested.